 Alvaro Noboa Helping Ecuador

-Alvaro Noboa: An economic, political and social leader helping Ecuador reach new heights
+Alvaro Noboa: An economic, political and social Leader who helps Ecuador reaching new heights

-Alvaro Noboa was born to Luis Noboa and Isabel Ponton in Guayaquil, Ecuador, on 21 November 1950.
-His life is a clear example of leadership, of the capacity to oppose what is improperly established, of the will to stand by his principles, of the discipline required to change habits, of the perseverance to fulfil the cherished dreams of his heart, of the capacity to create and maintain large companies and of the gift to govern.
+Alvaro Noboa was born to Luis Noboa and Isabel Ponton in Guayaquil, Ecuador, on November 21, 1950.
+His life is a clear example of leadership, of the capacity to oppose to what is improperly established, of the will to stand by his principles, of the discipline required to change habits, of the perseverance to fulfill the cherished dreams of his heart, of the capacity to create and maintain large companies and the gift to govern.
 These qualities have made Alvaro excel as the entrepreneurial, social and political leader of Ecuador.

-Alvaro was first educated at San Jose La Salle Catholic School in Guayaquil, where he scored top grades.
-At the age of 13 he travelled to Switzerland to study at Le Rosey School, one of the most prestigious schools in the world.
-Alvaro, surrounded by classmates made up of both European royalty and future magnates, excelled by winning the Coupe Lutteur prize, awarded only to the school’s most academically distinguished students.
-After his graduation, Alvaro returned to Ecuador and revalidated his social/philosophical studies when he once again excelled by obtaining the single highest grade in his class.
+Alvaro was first educated at San Jose La Salle, a Catholic School in Guayaquil, where he scored top grades.
+At the age of 13, he travelled to Switzerland to study at Le Rosey Institute, one of the most prestigious boarding schools in the world.
+Alvaro, surrounded by classmates made up of both European royalty and future magnates, excelled by obtaining the Coupe Lutteur, awarded only to the school’s most academically distinguished students.
+After his graduation, Alvaro returned to Ecuador and validated his social/philosophical studies, excelling once again by obtaining the single highest grade in his class.

-He chose law as a career and chose to attend, from amongst all the universities in the country, the State University of Guayaquil.
-This astonished his classmates and teachers as Alvaro had chosen a school intended for students from lower-income families.
-His choice enabled him to meet, understand and become friends with lower- and middle-income students with whom he has since maintained contact throughout his life.
+Among every university in the country, he chose the State University of Guayaquil to study a legal career and thus continue his academic training.
+This astonished his classmates and teachers, as Alvaro had chosen an institution intended for students from lower-income families.
+His choice enabled him to meet, understand and become friends with lower- and middle-income students, with whom he has maintained contact throughout his life.
 His fine academic performance earned him a degree allowing him to practice law in Ecuador.
 Alvaro, however, decided to pursue his professional career in the business field as a successful entrepreneur.

 Alvaro Noboa: The entrepreneur